autobump/autobump/index.md

 ![A screenshot of a cell phone Description automatically generated](./media/image12.png)

->	Figure XXX.
+>	Figure 11.
 The architecture of Autobump on Context-level.

 #### Component ####

-Figure XXX elucidates the dependencies among the modules of Autobump.
+Figure 12 elucidates the dependencies among the modules of Autobump.
 The key-role of the core module is plainly evident.
 All modules depend on it.
 The CLI-Client and the Spring-boot module also have dependencies on the four implementing modules.
 When new implementations are added in